crosenblum/yellowpages-scraper/README.md

-# Yellow Pages Business Details Scraper
+# Yellow Pages Business Details Scraper - with Batch File

 Yellowpages.com Web Scraper written in Python and LXML to extract business details available based on a particular category and location.